A challenging position as a Mathematics teacher where unique teaching strategies allow me to effectively engage all students

 Second, a lack of standardization between grade levels and teachers results in hugely inconsistent education for students.
 It is very possible for students to learn the same material multiple times throughout their careers and for them to emerge from high school without having learned the vital foundational tools they need for success in college.

 Third, due in part to their insistence that all students deserve good teachers, teachers are only ever able to receive one year contracts and those can be broken mid-year if necessary.
-Essentially, you are constantly required to perform above a threshold level or you will bemore... dismissed.
+Essentially, you are constantly required to perform above a threshold levelmore... or you will be dismissed.
 While aspects of this make sense and are reasonable, job security is very low at High Tech High.less

 Amazing culture, fantastic people, intellectually and creatively challenging